AliBabayev001/alibabayev.github.io/AI_CHAT.md

 ## How to Run

 Open `index.html` in a browser (or use Live Server).
-Navigation links move between pages; search works across pages; contact buttons open email clients via mailto.
+Navigation moves between pages; search works across pages; contact buttons open mailto in the client.

-## Possible Next Steps
+## Pending / Possible Next Steps

-- Add medium portrait to home hero above the greeting (pending user approval of size/placement).
+- Re-add a medium portrait to the Home hero above the greeting with balanced sizing.
-- Update legacy `Ali SITE Project 3.html` to match current bio/skills or remove if unused.
+- Modernize or retire the legacy `Ali SITE Project 3.html` to match the current bio/skills.
-- Add more projects and real images; consider a blog or contact form.
+- Add more projects with real assets; consider a blog or contact form.
-- Add dark mode and further SEO/meta improvements.
+- Add dark mode, SEO/meta improvements, and optional analytics.